updownpress/markdown-lint/rules/034-no-bare-urls.md

+---
-## MD034 - Bare URL used
+title: MD034 - Bare URL used

-Tags: links, url
+tags:  [links, url]

-Aliases: no-bare-urls
+alias: no-bare-urls
+---

 This rule is triggered whenever a URL is given that isn't surrounded by angle
 brackets: